 The problems with communication, present in our marriage, are common in couples where one partner has ADHD and the other does not.

 For example, we found and read Melissa Orlov’s book The Effects of ADHD on Marriage, where she wrote about the Parent-Child dynamic.
 We were stunned to learn we had taken on those roles.
-I've written my own guide which will be published shortly.
+I've written my own guide with audiobook.
+You can find it HERE.

 My husband assumed the parent role, while I gave into the rebelliousness I thought I had shed as a teenager.

 After reading this book, and a few others, we had hope.